ilyar/blog/EN/220608_KWPC_presents_GOSH_EVERLOCK.md

 1233
 00:48:47,599 --> 00:48:49,839
-be attached will they be staking gauche
+be attached will they be staking `GOSH`

 1234
 00:48:49,839 --> 00:48:52,240